dechantoine/PokeGAN/README.md

 ![Discriminator](https://github.com/dechantoine/PokeGAN/blob/master/discriminator.jpg)

+I used the widespread and very intuitive Tensorflow 2 library to implement the DCGAN.

 ### 3 - Training

 - See the eponym section in the IPython notebook for the full code

-To set the training environment of my DCGAN, I create a custom function to gather all relevant tricks that I have read in the literature.
+To train my DCGAN, I create a custom environment to gather all relevant tricks that I have read in the literature.
+First, the data processing: as seen before, the discriminator training pictures are projected into the [0,1] space (*i.e.*, array <- array/255).

+Then the target: as shown by [Salimans et *al.*](https://arxiv.org/abs/1606.03498)

 ### 4 - Filter